You May Use the Same Channel Knowledge Map for Environment-Aware NLoS Sensing and Communication

 where $\mathbf{a}\in \mathbb{R}^{4L'\times 1}$ is a selection vector with a $ 1 $ at the position corresponding to $\mu_{\theta,l_T}(\mathbf{x})$ and $ 0 $ elsewhere, $\mathbf{W}_1$, $\mathbf{W}_2$, $\mathbf{b}_1$ are FCNN weights and biases, and $\sigma'(\cdot)$ is the derivative of the activation function (such as ReLU).
 These closed-form expressions enable computation of $\nabla_{\mathbf{x}} (-\ln P(\hat{\mathbf{z}}|\mathbf{x}))$, facilitating optimization of $\mathbf{x}$ via (\ref{xk}).
 Alternatively, these gradients can be computed efficiently using automatic differentiation in PyTorch by enabling gradient tracking for the location input, calling $ backward() $ on the output, and then accessing the input's $ .grad $ attribute.
 Besides, the $ torch.autograd.grad() $ function provides a more direct alternative for this computation.

-As a summary, to estimate the location $\mathbf{x}$ of the sensing target for the challenging NLoS environment, parameters such as AoD, AoA, and delay for each path are firstly estimated based on the echo signal $\mathbf{y}(t)$ in (\ref{eqm}) using well established algorithms (e.g., MUSIC, ESPRIT, or compressed sensing \cite{dai2025tutorial}), forming the observation vector $\hat{\mathbf{z}}$.
+\looseness=-1 In summary, to estimate the location $\mathbf{x}$ of the sensing target in the challenging NLoS environment, parameters such as AoD, AoA, and delay for each path are first estimated based on the echo signal $\mathbf{y}(t)$ in (\ref{eqm}) using well-established algorithms (e.g., MUSIC, ESPRIT, or compressed sensing \cite{dai2025tutorial}), forming the observation vector $\hat{\mathbf{z}}$.
+The methods cited, such as MUSIC or ESPRIT, are mentioned only as well-established, high-resolution examples, not as mandatory components.
+For dynamic scenarios involving high-speed targets, where low latency and real-time capability are required, our framework can be seamlessly integrated with various estimation algorithms (e.g., FFT-based) specifically designed for high-mobility tracking.
+The core contribution of this work lies in intelligently utilizing the outputs $\hat{\mathbf{z}}$ of any such algorithms for NLoS localization.
 Then, substituting $\hat{\mathbf{z}}$ into (\ref{daoshu}) allows computation of the gradient, enabling estimation of the target location $\mathbf{x}$ via gradient descent in (\ref{xk}).
-Note that while the algorithm is presented for the most challenging NLoS scenarios, it is applicable for the LoS case as well.
-The pseudo-code of CKM-enabled environment-aware sensing is elaborated in Algorithm 1.
+Note that while the algorithm is presented for the most challenging NLoS scenarios, it is applicable to the LoS case as well.
+The pseudo-code of CKM-enabled environment-aware sensing is elaborated in Algorithm~1.